Divide and Conquer: High-Resolution Industrial Anomaly Detection via Memory Efficient Tiled Ensemble: Method

 Tile-level anomaly maps $\mathcal{A}_{i, j}$ are simply untiled back into a full-image representation to get $\mathcal{A}$.
 As the tiles can also be overlapping, a pixel-wise averaging strategy~\cite{adey_ae_wo_recon} is applied on overlapping regions.

 Different strategies can be used to tackle the merging of image-level scores $s_{i, j}$.
 An image can be classified as anomalous as soon as one of the patches is anomalous~\cite{roth_patchcore}.
-Alternatively, the score over all the tiles can be averaged to obtain a single score, which is in our case the default option:

-The borders of the tiles create seams, leading to undesirable disturbances in the image.
+Alternatively, the score over all the tiles can be averaged to obtain a single score, which is in our case the default option: The borders of the tiles create seams, leading to undesirable disturbances in the image.
 To mitigate this issue and enhance the outcomes, a Gaussian filter is applied for smoothing.
 This smoothing process is confined to a narrow region surrounding the seam, as depicted in \Cref{fig:joining_post}.
 The default width of the smoothing region is $10\%$ of the tile width on each side of the seam.
-Since the output at this stage is the same as in a standard anomaly detection model, it is fully compatible with any of the common post-processing steps, such as normalization and thresholding.
+In line with standard anomaly detection procedures, the final classification and localization predictions can be obtained by applying a thresholding mechanism to the image-level anomaly scores and anomaly maps respectively.